-Within the last five years, NWRF has experienced 47 permit violations from October 1, 2018, through September 30, 2023.
-A total of thirty TSS, ten Fecal Coliform, five Total Chlorine Residual and two Flow to Lake Cora Lee exceedances have occurred.
+Within the last five years, NWRF has experienced 20 permit violations from October 1, 2019, through September 30, 2024.
+A total of seven TSS, six Fecal Coliform, five Total Chlorine Residual and two Flow to Lake Cora Lee exceedances have occurred.
 NWRF previously had an Administrative Order for Total Nitrogen limits within the Wekiva Study Area that expired on April 3, 2018.
 Since then, the facility has maintained compliance with nitrogen limits within the Wekiva Study Area.
 Six onsite reclaimed water spills occurred in Fiscal Year 2019 and one in Fiscal Year 2020.
 The total gallons recovered were approximately 20,000 gallons.

 In January 2021, an FDEP consent order was issued due to continued SSOs in the NWRF collections system and at the facility.
 This order addresses SSOs related to the NWRF permit despite the cause or responsible party.
 The consent order resulted in civil penalties of \$8,000 and \$500 in administrative fees.
 This consent is ongoing and additional stipulated penalties for periodic SSOs have totaled \$1,500.
-The civil penalties and stipulated penalties were offset by P2 Projects.
-This consent is scheduled to close June 30, 2024.
+The civil penalties and stipulated penalties were offset by P2 projects.
+This consent was closed on June 30, 2024.